-NP: Getting back to the startup process, did you have any business training or did you just jump in?
+NAN: Getting back to the startup process, did you have any business training or did you just jump in?

-KM: I have a degree in business management.
+KARLA: I have a degree in business management.
 But as far as having a business plan and presenting it, I didn’t because my business grew in small stages.
 My original aim wasn’t to have 150 members.
 It was that I wanted people to experience my vibe, which became my mission—and then it became the Sudor Taino mission.